-Something similar to a descriptor cookbook, although still not systematically organized, can be generated by a search of the ActiveState Python Cookbook, filtering on “descriptor”.
+Something similar to a decorator cookbook, although still not systematically organized, can be generated by a search of the ActiveState Python Cookbook, filtering on “decorator”.

 So that’s it.
 I’ve described what I think is wrong (well, let’s say suboptimal) about most introductions to decorators.
 And I’ve sketched out what I think is a better way to structure an introduction to decorators.

 Now I can explain why I like Matt Harrison’s e-book Guide to: Learning Python Decorators.
 Matt’s introduction is structured in the way that I think an introduction to decorators should be structured.
 It picks up the stick by the proper end.